-Charles Bowman Bey, also known as Big Flock, is the heart, mind, body, and soul of Maryland and especially when you think of rap music.
-Big Flock was Born on October 1,1992, in Camp Springs, MD.
+Charles Bowman Bey also known as Big Flock is the heart, mind, body and soul of Maryland and especially when you think of rap music.
+Big Flock was Born October 1,1992 in Camp Springs, MD.
 Big Flock started rapping at 11 years of age by using a tape recorder to record his first few rap songs.
-At the age of 18, Big Flock began to take music seriously.
-One of his friends had just purchased a mic and laptop, and thE journey began.
-By the time he was 20, Trilluminati (55k downloads) was produced and released on March 8, 2013.
-Later that winter/early spring, Big Flock was incarcerated.
-Due to this incarceration, Flock wasn’t aware that his music was starting to grow but him not being able to make more music just made him passionate.
+At the age of 18, Big Flock started to take music seriously.
+One of his friends had just purchased a mic and laptop and the journey began.
+By the time he was 20, Trilluminati (55k downloads) was produced and released on March 8th, 2013.
+Later that winter/early spring Big Flock was incarcerated.
+Due to his recent incarceration, Flock wasn’t even aware that his music was starting to grow but him not being able to make more music just made him hungrier.

-Big Flock was living in Hampton, Virginia, with Christopher Avery Smith (C Diddy) before he was incarcerated in 2013.
-Trilluminati was recorded in the living room of C. Diddy’s house, and he played a significant role in Big Flock’s life.
-C. Diddy passed away on July 5, 2013.
+Big Flock was living in Hampton, VA with Christopher Avery Smith (C Diddy) before he was incarcerated in 2013.
+Trilluminati was recorded in the living room of C. Diddy’s house and he played a big factor in Big Flock’s life.
+C. Diddy passed away on July 5th, 2013.
 Big Flock was still incarcerated at the time when he found out his best friend passed away.
-Chris was truly loved, and just like Big Flock, he was a member of the “Thraxxx” family.
-Due to all the recent tragic events, Big Flock getting incarcerated as soon as he releases his debut tape and the sad death of Chris, Thraxxx put together a group collaboration project and released it on Big Flock’s birthday.
-The project was entitled “Thraxxx the Movie” which was released on October 1, 2013.
-Big Flock was released from jail on bond in November 2013.
+Chris was truly loved and just like Big Flock he was apart of the “Thraxxx” family.
+Due to all the recent tragic events, Big Flock being incarcerated as soon as he releases his debut tape and the passing of away of Chris, Thraxxx puts together a group collaboration project and releases it on Big Flock birthday.
+The project was entitled “Thraxxx the Movie” & released on October 1st, 2013.
+Big Flock was released from Jail on bond in November 2013.

-This was the first project that Big Flock was able to release and enjoy while finally being free from prison.
-Flock felt as if he had a point to prove.
-Just a full month after, he released another project.
-The 14 track project with one skit is titled “Kill Me Now” (70k downloads) and was released on November 26, 2015.
-February 28, 2016, Big Flock released a collaborative project with DDB (Rap group from MD, Lil Dude and Baby Ahk) entitled “Mafia Ties“ (58k downloads).
+This was the first project that Big Flock was able to release and enjoy while finally being a free man.
+Flock felt as if he had a point to prove and not even a full month had passed and he releases another project.
+The 14 track project with 1 skit is entitled “Kill Me Now” (70k downloads) and was released November 26th, 2015.

-On this project is the hit single “Linebacker” (video released March 28, 2016, 1.5million+ views) featuring Lil Dude and Baby Ahk.
-This song can be heard anywhere at any time in the DMV area.
-This record is in the clubs, schools, streets, radio, and almost anything with a speaker is playing “Linebacker.”
+On this project is the hit single “Linebacker” (video released March 28th, 2016 1.5million+ views) feat Lil Dude & Baby Ahk.
+This song can be heard anywhere at anytime in the DMV area.
+This record is in the clubs, schools, streets, radio, and almost anything with a speaker is playing “Linebacker”.

-Big Flock’s critically acclaimed project is titled “The Great Depression” and released on October 29, 2016.
-The songs that were chosen to be on this work of art were very different then the usual sounds most are accustomed to hearing from Big Flock.
-Before TGD released, you'd consider Big Flock as a rapper for the youth, but after this project; When you think of Big Flock, you’ll think of hip hop!
-The Great Depression consists of 15 tracks of passion, pain, struggle, survival, and growth.
-The project has features on The Source Magazine and Karen Civil to name a few.
-The LP is well balanced, and it showcases a wide range of variety within subject matter for which anybody can relate to Flock’s gritty sound.
-TGD has features from 21 Savage, Hoodrich Pablo Juan, and more!
-The project has collected over 6 million streams and is considered an underground classic by many hip hop analysts.
+Big Flock latest project is entitled “The Great Depression” and released on October 29th, 2016.
+He was been working on this project since the beginning of April, 2016.
+The songs that have been chosen to be on this work of art are very different then the usual sounds most are accustomed to hearing from Big Flock.
+Before TGD released you'd consider Big Flock as a rapper for the youth, but after this project; When you think of Big Flock, you’ll think of hip hop...